opensearch-project/project-website/_community_members/pshenoy.md

 redirect_from: "/authors/pshenoy/"
 ---

-Shenoy Pratik is a software engineer working on observability in OpenSearch at Amazon Web Services.
+Shenoy Pratik is a software engineer at AWS working on observability for the OpenSearch Project.
 He maintains multiple plugins, including OpenSearch Observability, Reporting, and Query Workbench.
 Prior to joining AWS, he worked at SAP, focusing on computer vision and machine learning.